SeedscapeEcology/Onboarding/code-review-checklist.md

 R code follows [Google's R Style Guide](https://google.github.io/styleguide/Rguide.xml).
 JavaScript code follows [Google's JavaScript Style Guide](https://google.github.io/styleguide/javascriptguide.xml).
 HTML and CSS follow [Google's HTML/CSS Style Guide](https://google.github.io/styleguide/htmlcssguide.xml).
-We expect that each person runs a linter (if you're not sure -- [ask](https://greenelab.slack.com/messages/codereview/)!) as part of their development environment.

 **Variable and Function Names:** Variable names are descriptive and interpretable to someone looking at this code for the first time (e.g. not `a`, `b`, `x`, etc.).